g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

 ----------------

 Given all the PVs (daughters) of a LV (mother) should be bounded by the LV/mother solid.
-It is possible check between all daugher solid meshes and between daughers and the mother solid mesh.
+It is possible check between all daughter solid meshes and between daughters and the mother solid mesh.
 Given an ``LV`` this check can be performed by calling the following code.

 .. code-block :: python